Things To Do

 Our friend met us at the ferry dock, and immediately whisked us away to our first hike, Mount Maxwell.
 While the view at the top is indeed spectacular, be sure to take a few moments on the hike to absorb the natural beauty you hike through to get there.

-We took advantage of the local produce for our dinner that night (available from markets in the town of Ganges) and later in our trip gorged on the free tastings at the Salt Spring Island Cheese Farm Shop.
+We took advantage of the local produce for our dinner (available from markets in the town of Ganges) and later in our trip gorged on the free tastings at the Salt Spring Island Cheese Farm Shop.
 It was so hard to choose which one to buy, so we took home three different kinds of goat cheese.
 And some lavender jam.
 And some honey.
 After all, they had let us wander the farm, peruse the many heritage chicken types and pet a baby goat or two.
 It was only fair.

-We followed the Ruckle Park trails past the point, through the campground on the cliffs, and then down to Grandma’s Beach and into Ruckle Farm itself.
+We followed the trail past the point, through the campground on the cliffs, and then down to Grandma’s Beach and into Ruckle Farm itself.
 The farm is a working farm, but you can peer into the historic buildings, some of which have been left to age with their original furnishings intact.
 Just beware the large and aggressive turkeys that wander the grounds.
 And keep an eye out for our favourite cow, the one with the wonky horn:

 We finished our island tour by rounding the northern point, and then headed home, treated to a beautiful Georgia Strait sunset on the ferry back to the mainland.

 3 - 7 days / 694.88 km (432 mi)